 Exhibitor Manual

-Please make sure all packages are addressed with your AUTHOR/BUSINESS NAME (not your legal name) so our team can have your things organized for you.
-Shipping to the venue is optional and requires no extra charge.
+Please make sure all packages are addressed with your EXHIBITOR NAME (not your legal name) so our team can have your things organized for you.
+Shipping to the IBF warehouse is optional and requires no drayage fees.
 You must have the shipping address formatted as the template below.
 If there is a character limit for the address and you aren't able to include all of the requested information, please contact us.

 You do not need to check-in at registration this year.
 Everything will be brought to your booth.
-However, an assistant badge must be picked up at the registration booth if you will need one.
+An assistant badge must be picked up at the registration booth, if you will need one.
+The best time to do this will be during your exhibitor set-up.
 There is a limit of one assistant per exhibitor, unless you have arranged something different with the IBF organizers.
-If you or your assistant purchased add-on tickets to the Fantasy Lush Soirée + Lit Feud or Tomi Adeyemi's Lit Talk, also bring your tickets to the registration booth.
-We will scan the QR codes and provide you with the correct badge ribbon.
-If your assistant has any other event tickets, they must be checked in through the attendee registration line.
+Your exhibitor pass, and your assistant pass, grants access to Lit Talk, Inking Lore, and Lit Feud.
+You do not need a badge ribbon or add-on to attend these parts of the festival.
+However, your exhibitor / assistant pass does not grant access to Gilded Gears.

-You have the option of setting up your booth space on Thursday, June 5, if you'd like to.
+You have the option of setting up your booth space on Thursday, June 4.
 The time window for this is 4PM to 6PM.
 Again, this early set-up is optional but great if you want to get a headstart.
 There will be no early registration for attendees this year.
-Only IBF and UDC staff, and exhibitors, will be allowed on-site on Thursday, June 5.
-Doors will be locked at the end of day.
+Only IBF and UDC staff, and exhibitors, will be allowed on-site on Thursday, June 4.
+Doors will be locked at end-of-day.
 You can use the event map to locate your booth.

 Note: The walls of the Student Center are owned by the Smithsonian Museum.
 Please do not tape/attach anything to the walls, and all standing banners must be at least 4 inches away from the wall.
 Also note that your booth space only includes your booth.
 All decorations must be brought by you, including a tablecloth.
 The UDC Student Center is an eco building with beautiful natural sunlight, which means it can get a bit warm even with the A/C settings on high.
 We recommend coming prepared with a portable fan.

-You must come prepared with your own collapsible cart if you need to bring many things inside this way.
+From here you will have access to the Apothecrafty (Level A) and the elevators up to Level 1 (Ballroom + Hall 1).
+You must come prepared with your own collapsible cart if you need to load many things inside.
 Volunteers and staff will be on standby if physically able to help.
+Anything delivered/dropped-off to the venue before the festival will be brought to your booth prior to set-up by our team.

 Note: The walls of the Student Center are owned by the Smithsonian Museum.
 Please do not tape/attach anything to the walls, and all standing banners must be at least 4 inches away from the wall.
 Also note that your booth space only includes your booth.
 All decorations must be brought by you, including a tablecloth.
 The UDC Student Center is an eco building with beautiful natural sunlight, which means it can get a bit warm even with the A/C settings on high.
 We recommend coming prepared with a portable fan.

-For any drop-offs before the event, you can pull up in front of the UDC Student Center and unload, or find nearby street parking.
-For Friday and Saturday parking during the festival, there is an on-site parking garage that is $20 for the whole day (up to 24 hours).
+The venue is located on the corner of Connecticut Ave NW and Van Ness.
+You can find it on Google Maps here.
+For Thursday drop-offs before the event, you can pull up in front of the UDC Student Center and unload, or find nearby street parking.
+For Friday and Saturday parking during the festival, there is an on-site parking garage that is $20 for the whole day (up to 24 hours) on Friday, and then it is free on Saturday.
 Lost parking stubs are an extra $20, so don't lose it!
-We recommend parking here so you can walk the short distance to the Student Center.
+We recommend parking here to remain close to the Student Center.
 However, street parking is an alternative.
 Those rates will vary, so you can read the street signs when you arrive for more information.

 Garage Address: